codsen/codsen/packages/ranges-push/readme.md

 [[2, 5], [2, 3], [1, 10]] => [[1, 10]] // there was an overlap, so ranges were merged
 ```

-In theory, since `.current()` does not mutate our slices array in the memory, you could add more ranges and call `.current()` again, this time possibly with slightly different result.
+In theory, since `.current()` does not mutate our slices array in the memory, you could add more ranges and call `.current()` again, this time possibly with a slightly different result.
 However, be aware that merging will lose some of the data in the ranges.

 Imagine: `[ [10, 20, 'aaa'], [10, 15, bbb]]` was merged by `.current`, and became `[ [10, 20, 'bbbaaa'] ]`.
 Now if you use this range in [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array) to amend the string, but then later discover that you left out the range `[12, 17, ccc]`, that is, you wanted to delete between indexes 12 and 17, and then insert `ccc`, you'll be in trouble.
 Since you amended your string, you can't "stick in" `ccc` between original `bbb` and `aaa` — your desired place to add `ccc`, at index 17 has been "merged" by `bbb` and `aaa`.